MatTetsu/Healthcare/README.md

 - I have asked Neil Lenus, who is a personal friend, to help me work out how to shrink the dataset to a more manageable size
 - I have asked Emma and Neil (two staff memebers from Code Institute) for help as I had an issue pushing my commits up to github
 - I have watched this video (https://www.youtube.com/watch?v=VaOhNqNtGGE&t=1s) to help me learn Power Bi

-### Content

-- The text for the Home page was taken from Wikipedia Article A
-- Instructions on how to implement form validation on the Sign-Up page was taken from [Specific YouTube Tutorial](https://www.youtube.com/)
-- The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)

-### Media